Common Myths and Facts About Japanese Katanas

 Much of the popular image of ninjas and their weapons, including the ninjatō, comes from fictional stories and popular culture rather than actual historical accounts.
 There is limited historical evidence about their weapons and tactics.
 Historically, a straight-edged sword is called "Chokuto."

-Myth 3: All Katana Should be worn Edge Upward
+Myth: All Katana Should be worn Edge Upward

-On the other hand, the Uchigatana, a short sword, is often worn with the edge facing upward in a formal or non-combat setting.
+For uchigatana, it is often worn with the edge facing upward in a formal or non-combat setting.
 The Uchigatana is a more versatile weapon, and its shorter length made it easier to carry and use in confined spaces.

 So technically, not all katana should be worn edge upward.

-Myth 4: What Are the Lengths of a Katana, Wakizashi, and Tanto?
+Common Question: What Are the Lengths of a Katana, Wakizashi, and Tanto?

 Wakizashi: The Wakizashi is a short sword typically about 80 centimetres (30 inches) in length, including the hilt.
 The blade itself is usually around 50 centimetres (20 inches) long.